adamkgray/TCP_Server/README.md

 # TCP Server

-A minimal TCP server written in C
+A minimal TCP server and client wrapper written in C